alwaysdata/documentation/remote-access/ssh/_index.en.md

 *Fingerprints* of our SSH servers are displayed in the **Remote access > SSH** menu of your administration interface.

-An account can be moved of SSH server.
+An account's SSH server might change from time to time.
 In this case, you have to update the `known_hosts` file.
 You can use the following command:

 ```
 ssh-keygen -R [hostname]